turingschool/mod-0-project-fe/section0/README.md

 The first step for networking in your new career as a software developer is to assess the network you currently have.
 [Please complete this activity](https://careerdev.turing.edu/module-1-prework/networking_prework_activity) and be prepared to share the link to the tracker you create (note: to make your own copy, go to File>Make a Copy).
 You’ll also respond to these questions in the submission survey:

 - Please rate on a scale of 1-4 how easy the networking activity was for you.
+    - _On a scale of 1-4, 1 being not easy at all and 4 being very easy, I'd say my ease during the activity was about a 2.
+Once I got to the second tab and thinking about who in my network I would contact and why I struggled a lot._

 - As you start at Turing, what are your biggest questions or concerns about networking?
+    - _How to do it properly. 😆 I'm great at customer service, and in some ways that is `Networking`, but I'm nervous that it will feel like customer service and that will make me hesitant to do it._

 ### Interviewing

 Whatever your comfort level with interviewing, an effective interview comes down to being able to communicate about who you are.
 Please prepare responses to these questions to fill into the Submission Survey:

 - Tell us about yourself.
 What is your background?
 Why are you pursuing a career in software development?
+    -
 - What are your goals for this career?
 - As you start at Turing, what are your biggest questions or concerns about interviewing?